Pianist Hamelin breathes new life into "dead" composers

 It is almost impossible for an unaided human to perform - so online fans fed it through the video game 'Synethesia', which challenges players to keep up with piano music on their keyboards.
 Films of people trying and failing to play along have attracted millions of hits, but no income for the composer.

-More recently he's been encoring his own "remix" of the "Minute Waltz", in which Chopin's instantly recognizable melody runs headlong into a storm of note clusters and key changes worthy of Frank Zappa.
+More recently he's been encoring his own "remix" of the "Minute Waltz", in which Chopin's instantly recognisable melody runs headlong into a storm of note clusters and key changes worthy of Frank Zappa.

 Being both composer and performer is a big help to playing the work of other musical multi-taskers - like 19th-century Hungarian composer and piano superstar Franz Liszt.